Posted on Leave a comment

 Choosing a double reed instrument is a personal decision.
 While these guidelines are here to help, the most important factor is how the instrument feels and sounds to you.
 Take your time, try out several instruments, and choose the one that feels like the best fit.

-Remember, the right instrument can inspire years of musical growth and enjoyment, so make sure it’s one you or your teen will love playing!
+Remember, the right instrument can inspire years of musical growth and enjoyment, so make sure it’s one you will love playing!

 Good luck with your selection!
 If you have any questions or need further guidance, feel free to reach out to us or your instructor.